ldstep/ldstephensnet/content/notes.md

 ---

+October 4, 2025, at 4:17:48 PM

+Today, I completed several projects in preparation for winter.
+I fired up the Yardmax 35-ton splitter to make sure it’s ready for a workout this week.
+I also cleaned out the old ash from the burn barrel to prepare it for use.
+Additionally, I did some cleaning in one of the chicken coops.

+The one big tasks coming up this week is cutting logs from trees that were felled in the spring.
+I plan to cut the logs into 14-inch pieces, which is the ideal length for our wood burner, and then split them into firewood-sized pieces with the splitter.
+When all is said and done, I expect to have a cord and a half of firewood.

+---

 October 1, 2025, at 11:15:29 AM

 I have the Bear Notes app installed on my MacBook for occasional use.
 A few weeks ago, I renewed my subscription to test something in the iOS app.
 However, what I was testing didn’t work, so I requested a refund and received it.
 I deleted the app from my iPhone and continued to use it occasionally on my MacBook with no syncing.